Davis Moves - Employee Wellness Program

 4. How many points do I have to earn to receive the insurance premium discount?

-Employees must earn 25 points total before November 15th to be eligible for the insurance premium discount.
+Employees must earn 25 points total before November 30th to be eligible for the insurance premium discount.
+PLEASE NOTE: Requirements are subject to change.
+Advance notice will be given.

 5. How do I earn points?

-Activities and Points can be found under the “Rewards” tab on the Davis Moves WellSteps home page.
-Some activities only earn points once per year (Physician Form, PHA, Downloading SEL App, Snowshoe Event attendance, etc.) While others allow you to earn points month after month (exercise, tracking steps, tracking nutrition, writing in your gratitude journal, etc.) Many activities are on the honor system.
+Activities and Points can be found under the “Rewards” tab on the WellSteps home page.
+Some activities only earn points once per year (Annual Physical Exam, PHA, Syncing a device to track steps, Davis Dash & Bash attendance, etc.) While others allow you to earn points month after month (exercise, tracking steps, tracking nutrition, writing in your gratitude journal, etc.) Many activities are on the honor system.
 We encourage all employees to be honest in the points they earn.

 6. Can my Spouse Participate in the Wellness Program with me?